GetTerminus/terminus-ui/terminus-ui/table/src/table.component.md

 > as it is more accessible and has better support for items such as multiple sticky headers etc.

 The table component provides an array of column names built from the array of `TsColumn` definitions passed to the table.
 You can use this
- reference for the rows rather than defining two seperate arrays:
+ reference for the rows rather than defining two separate arrays:

 ```html
 <table